Beginner's Guide to Airline Miles and Points

 - Discover: ShopDiscover

 You can also get airline miles for eating out.
-The more you dine at participating restaurants, the more you can earn in miles.
+Here's how it works:

 - Alaska Airlines: Mileage Plan Dining